orassayag/dom-parser-test/README.md

 # DOM Parser Test

 Built in May 2020.
-The client application's role is to test DOMParser object.
+The client application's role is to test DOMParser objects.
 The client built in React, and always updated with the latest version of create-react-app (https://github.com/facebook/create-react-app).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).